tc39/proposal-temporal/docs/date.md

 This static method creates a new `Temporal.Date` object from another value.
 If the value is another `Temporal.Date` object, a new object representing the same date is returned.
-If the value is any other object, it must have `year`, `month`, and `day` properties, and a `Temporal.Date` will be constructed from them.
+If the value is any other object, it must have `year`, `month`, and `day` properties, and optionally a `calendar` property.
+A `Temporal.Date` will be constructed from these properties.

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
 Any time or time zone part is optional and will be ignored.